fbpx

 • How often does your team engage with children in this area throughout the day?

-• Do adults use the space, when appropriate, for directed activities including maths and literacy?
+• Do adults use the space, when appropriate, for directed activities including Prime and Specific areas of learning.

 • Do they facilitate and support the children’s learning in the small world and block area on a regular basis?